BeauMercier/drasticClientPortal/PLANNING.md

 - **Styling:** Tailwind CSS
 - **UI Components:** shadcn/ui (some custom, see notes below)
 - **Authentication:** Supabase
-    - Note on API Route Auth: Server-side authentication in Next.js API routes (e.g., for notifications) has been standardized to use `@supabase/ssr` (specifically `createServerClient` with a `cookies()` adapter) to ensure consistent session handling with the client-side, replacing earlier use of `@supabase/auth-helpers-nextjs` in some areas.
+    - **Session Management:** The application uses an `HttpOnly` cookie-based session strategy, managed by the `@supabase/ssr` library.
+A singleton, SSR-aware Supabase client is initialized in `src/lib/api/client.ts` and used throughout the application to ensure a consistent and secure authentication state between the server and client.
-    - Note on Middleware Role Handling: User roles, originating from `public.profiles.role`, are synchronized to `auth.users.raw_app_meta_data.role` via database triggers.
+    - **Role Handling:** User roles, originating from `public.profiles.role`, are synchronized to `auth.users.raw_app_meta_data.role` via database triggers.
 The Next.js middleware (`src/middleware.ts`) leverages this by reading the role directly from the JWT (`user.app_metadata.role`), enabling synchronous and robust role-based routing decisions.
 - **State Management:** React Context API (e.g., `UIContext`, `AuthContext`)
 - **Database:** Supabase (Database, Auth, Storage)